During the previous lesson, we’ve discussed the common forex trading order that helps you in the market. Now, let’s delve into the uncommon ones.

 This order will remain active until you execute or cancel it yourself.
 That means that your order will run regardless of the time frame.

 You can use this order together with stop and limit orders.
-What it brings is your freedom to cancel if the market does not move in the expected direction.
+It gives you the freedom to cancel if the market does not move in the expected direction.

 Sample Scenario: